HopeOrb/PlanetaryOrbitSimViaWebGL2/README.md

 WebGL2.0 project that simulates the orbits of planets around a star, adjusting the mass and distance to see how these variables affect orbital paths, exploring Kepler's laws.

 ## About
-Our term project at 2024 Fall Hacettepe course BBM412 – Computer Graphics.
+Our term project for 2024 Fall Hacettepe course BBM412 – Computer Graphics.

 ![Screenshot](/images/screenshot.png "Screenshot")